 Helm charts from kustomized YAML files

-IT professionals don’t babysit their resumes 👶.
-They are busy coding on GitHub, helping colleagues on StackOverflow, sharing knowledge on Medium...
-Unfortunately, dev. platforms were never designed or intended for sourcing.
-Even with rare search functionality you typically see just a tiny fraction:
+Tech stars don’t babysit their resumes 👶.
+They are busy coding on GitHub, helping colleagues on StackOverflow, sharing knowledge on Medium.
+You’d really want to search for candidates right there, but only a tiny fraction devops location:California type:users

 Grover Olson